smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

     driver: bridge
     name: cruddur
 ```
-then right click on compose.yaml & click on compose up OR run command:
+ Right click on compose.yaml & click on "compose up" option OR run command:
   `docker compose up`
-docker-compose up’ is a Docker command to start and run an entire app on a standalone host that contains multiple services.
+ `docker-compose up` is a Docker command to start and run an entire app on a standalone host that contains multiple services.

 Now make sure frontend port 3000 is unlock now click on the link